Published February 15, 2024

 And as you get older, the ability to increase the font size is a very welcome feature.

-I admit that I have always preferred physical books and have invested a bit of money in various breviaries and four-volume sets, but these digital advantages have been wearing down my resistance.
+I admit that I have always preferred physical books and have invested a bit of money in various breviaries and four-volume sets, but these digital advantages had been wearing down my resistance.

 Then I discovered the split screen feature on both Android tablets and iPads, and that was the tipping point.